MalaikaJunaid/burger-shop-erp-system/README.md

  This ERP System project was developed as a semester project for Comsats University Islamabad.
 We would like to express our gratitude to our professors and mentors for their guidance and support throughout the development process.

-Special thanks to the developers of Visual Studio Code (VS Code) for providing a powerful and user-friendly IDE that greatly contributed to the development of this project.
+Special thanks to the developers of Visual Studio Code for providing a powerful and user-friendly IDE that greatly contributed to the development of this project.